Show Remaining Battery Life in the Mac OS X Menu Bar

 If you’ve ever wondered how much battery life is remaining on a MacBook, MacBook Pro, or MacBook Air, you should set the battery icon in the OS X status bar to display some additional details, like the percentage remaining.
 This gives you an immediate idea of how much longer you can use a Mac.

-Here’s how to enable the battery indicator on a portable Mac, you can do this from just about anywhere in OS X as long as you can see the menu bar:
+Enabling the battery indicator on a portable Mac is quite simple, you can do this from just about anywhere in OS X as long as you can see the menu bar.

 - Click on the Battery icon in the upper right corner of the Mac menu bar